 In 1908, the Great Leslie (Tony Curtis, all in white as befits a fine hero) and Professor Fate (Jack Lemmon on top comedic form and sporting one of the most dastardly moustaches this side of a Victorian melodrama) are among the competitors in a gruelling 22,000-mile road race from New York to Paris.

-The Great Race is pretty near great screen entertainment – A long, often slapstick, generally amusing, epic-size comedy about the eventful motor race.
+The Great Race is pretty near great screen entertainment – A long, often slapstick, generally amusing, epic-sized comedy about the eventful motor race.

 Director Blake Edwards pays homage to the cartoon characterisation and slapstick wackiness of silent comedies in this stylised, lavish and entertaining, extravaganza.

-Pretty Natalie Wood goes along as cargo and the score is by Edwards regular Henry Mancini.
+Pretty Maggie DuBois (Natalie Wood) – a suffragette who is determined to become a “scoop” reporter – goes along as cargo and the score is by Edwards regular Henry Mancini.

 The Great Leslie (Leslie Gallant II)